-How to Recover Deleted Files from Google Drive: 4 Options
+How to Recover Deleted Files from Google Drive

 Accidental and intentional file deletion is extremely common among corporate employees.
-You may have Google Workspace (formerly G Suite) users who have deleted a file or a number of files only to realize it was not the file or files they assumed.
+Some Google Workspace users delete files, but later realize they deleted the wrong ones.
 This article is comprehensive guidance for Admins on how to recover deleted files from Google Drive.

 As a data loss protection company, we recover data for companies and individuals all the time.
-In this article, we’ve accumulated our experience in Google Drive data recovery for our clients and share the methods which will help you recover deleted files from Google Drive.
+In this article, we will discuss our experience in recovering deleted files from Google Drive.
+Additionally, we will provide methods to assist you in recovering your data.

 The “hard-delete” means the file is not in a Trash folder and thus is deleted permanently.
 In this case, Admin can change the situation depending on certain conditions.